photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Dream Sequences/Dream Sequences - Session 2022-10-08.md

 **DM NOTE: remove italics when sending the above to Westen, and when westen reaches the point where the italics start interrupt and move onto next part.**

 A loud, pounding knock on the door rings through the house.
 Gertrudis and Avela look to the door surprised.
-Poogey feels immense dread and terror at what is about to happen.
+Poogey feels immense dread and terror as he experiences, once again, what is about to happen...

-**At this point we'll move into live roleplay a bit**
+**At this point we'll move into live roleplay a bit** *For gameplay, at this point Westen will play Gertrudis, his past self, while Poogey, his current self, watches frozen.*

+The pounding continues incessantly as Gertrudis rises to answer it.
+He hastily opens the door to see an imposing high elf of great height, glaring down at him with a glare like hot daggers.
+He is dressed in well made but plain white robes, tightly buttoned around his neck, and surrounded at his left and right by two armored figures, faces obscured by closed face shields.

 *Notes for tomorrow when I finish this: I'm a bit lost at this point, I like this direction but I'm not sure what lies on the other side of the door.
 I like the idea of roleplaying this fight a bit.
 I'm just trying to find a way to get it so Avela is accidentally killed.*